simplisticated/awesome-libs-ios/README.md

 ![Devices](https://img.shields.io/badge/Runs%20on-iPhone-green)
 ![License](https://img.shields.io/badge/License-MIT-blue)

 Awesome Libs is an iPhone app that allows you to test open source UI components without Xcode.
 You don't need computer, you don't need compiler.
-You simply test libraries in your iPhone so you can see how they work in real app.
+You simply test libraries in your iPhone so you can see how they work on a real device.
 [Online version](https://appetize.io/app/n67bct60a5vpbp5ccnxnrezdp8).

 <p>
 <a href="https://apps.apple.com/app/id1528271824">